ivanrulik/temp-flask-app/README.md

 This is a project that I started to learn more about Flask and how I can integrate it to previous and future projects

-## Functionality of this add
+## Functionality of this apps
-- Mysql lite databases
+- Mysqlite databases

 ## Docker
 This project has a docker container, you can test it by: